bsarikaya/sensing/sensps.md

 of the resource owner.
 [to be continued]

-# Hardware IoT Authentication Problem {#nextgen}
+#  IoT Authentication Problem {#nextgen}

-Most of the state-of-art hardware identification techniques to authenticate the user use finger prints a.k.a. touch id and facial identification and they use detection by hardware i.e. touch, accelerometer, and gyro sensors or cameras.
+Most of the state-of-art  identification techniques to authenticate the user use finger prints a.k.a. touch id and facial identification and they use detection by  touch, accelerometer, and gyro sensors or cameras.
 They are based on creating a signature, or the user's already stored password {{Wang3}}.